alpyen/fpga-mediaplayer/README.md

 ## Todo-List

-- KiCAD docs
+- Top Level Overview
-  - Add parts list under pcb renders
+  - fix svg that it also works on light mode